tencek/SmilePhotoKiosk/README.md

 # SmilePhotoKiosk
-A photo kiosk you control using your face
+A photo kiosk you control using your face.